md-ashraf98/House-Price-Prediction-Website-Application/README.md

 - **Flask**: Web framework for creating the application.
 - **HTML/CSS**: Frontend for the user interface.
 - **Pandas**: Data manipulation and processing.
-- **Pickle**: To download the Machine learning model to make predictions.
 - **Scikit-Learn**: Machine learning model and preprocessing.

 ## Setup Instructions